BodiAugustus/ashley_defi/README.md

 #46.
 Setup useSWR to fetch network id to the UI using web3.eth.getChainId().
 Setup a useEffect to update the UI on accounts change using provider.on("chainChanged", netId => mutate(netId)).
 Passed network through marketplace to Walletbar component.
 Displayed current network id to UI in Walletbar.

 #47.
 Created mapping from network ID's to strings to display actual names to UI.
 Displayed network string names to UI.

+#48.
+Created index.js inside of card.
+Copied from list/index.js to card/index.js.
+Created new card component.
+Imported into list/index.js to use there.
+Copied the same functionality to services.jsx which shares the card component.